European Patents Opposed

 Final Outcomes of Oppositions

-Together, "(i) patent revoked" and "(ii) patent maintained in amended form" account for around 70% of final outcomes, fairly consistently from 2010 to 2019: in over two thirds of opposition proceedings the final outcome eliminates or restricts the opposed patent.
-Of course, each restriction resulting from the amendment of a patent has to be assessed individually to judge whether, and how much, it is of real benefit to the opponent, who would aim to guard against amendments which might narrow down but strengthen a patent in a way adverse to the opponent's interests.
+Together, "(i) patent revoked" and "(ii) patent maintained in amended form" ("patent amended") account for around 70% of final outcomes, fairly consistently from 2011 to 2019: in over two thirds of opposition proceedings the final outcome eliminates or restricts the opposed patent.
+Of course, each restriction resulting from amendment of a patent has to be assessed individually to judge how far it is of real benefit to the opponent, who would aim to guard against amendments which might narrow down but strengthen a patent in a way adverse to the opponent's interests.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.